Charleston Gazette-Mail: Merger, sale, and bankruptcy

 The matter was taken to arbitration and the Gazette was found liable on all counts.
 A judgment was awarded for almost $4,000,000.
 The Gazette appealed to the United States District Court for the Southern District of West Virginia but was again found liable on all counts.

 In October 2017, the newspaper ceased physical printing of a Monday edition, substituting a "virtual edition" and website updates.

 In January 2018, the company settled for an undisclosed sum with the Pension Benefit Guaranty Trust, filed under the WARN Act notice that up to 206 of its 209 remaining employees "might" be subject to termination and then filed for bankruptcy.
 This set up a 60-day period during which bids for the paper can be made, with the opening high bid coming from Ogden Newspapers, which publishes five other daily newspapers in the state.
 However, local politician Doug Reynolds, owner of the Huntington Herald-Dispatch, together with investors he declined to name, entered a higher bid and Ogden withdrew.

 On March 9, 2018, bankruptcy judge Frank Volk approved sale of Gazette-Mail to HD Media.
 The company having met the conditions set forth in a February order, including bidding at least $500,000 more than Ogden Newspapers' initial bid of $10,911,000.
 The final sale price was $11,487,243.
 The previous day, Ogden Newspapers announced that they no longer intended to pursue purchase, leaving HD Media as the highest bidder.

+On July 16, 2023, the newspaper announced the elimination of its Sunday print edition.
+Instead, a combined weekend edition would be sent out on Saturday starting Aug.
+5.